 Preheat your oven to 400°F. Remove the stem from the head of cauliflower with a sharp knife and cut the florets into small bite size pieces.
 Place small florets in single layer on a sheet pan.
 Drizzle with olive oil and season with salt & pepper.
 Roast in oven for 25-30 minutes or until they are just beginning to soften and have some char.
 Allow to cool

 Mix together yogurt, sour cream, & white wine vinegar.
-Place cauliflower, onions, chives, celery, & add 1 Tbsp bacon grease.
+Place cauliflower, onions, chives, celery, & add 1 tablespoon bacon grease.
 Add crumbled bacon.
 Pour in dressing and mix well.
 Chill until ready to serve.
 ENJOY!!!

 Cauliflower Potato Salad